DevAwizard/Philosophers_by_anwu-yan/README.md

 ```

 ##### 🔗 Relationship Between t_dinner and t_philo
-- t_dinner creates and manages the t_philo structures.
+- `t_dinner` creates and manages the `t_philo` structures.
-- Each t_philo only has access to its own state and shared mutexes.
+- Each `t_philo` only has access to its own state and shared mutexes.
 - This design prevents direct modification of global state from individual threads, ensuring better synchronization and avoiding race conditions.

 ### 📊 Flowchart
 <a name="flowchart"></a>

+This flowchart illustrates the logic behind a philosopher dining simulation, a well-known concurrency problem in computing.
+The simulation manages multiple philosopher threads competing for shared resources (forks) while ensuring synchronization and preventing deadlocks.

+The flowchart breaks down the key processes, including input validation, initialization, thread management, and the philosopher’s routine (eating, sleeping, thinking).
+It also highlights the role of the monitor thread in detecting philosopher deaths and tracking meal limits when an optional argument is provided.

 ![Philo_flowchart excalidraw](https://github.com/user-attachments/assets/53601682-26be-4a10-b02c-8b904985c191)